-This post was originally published in September, but has been updated to reflect the newest capabilities and enhancements added to collections in the October 2019 release of ArcGIS StoryMaps.
+This post was originally published in September 2019, but has been updated to reflect the newest capabilities and enhancements added to collections in the October 2019 and January 2020 releases of ArcGIS StoryMaps.

 The next generation of StoryMaps is growing by leaps and bounds.
 If you’ve seen the latest list of newly released features, you know what I mean.
 Unsurprisingly, many of these features will enhance the story authoring experience.
 But we also want to make it easier for you to share your work with whomever you like.